 WEA leadership team

-WEA president and vice president are elected every two years by delegates to the WEA Representative Assembly.
+WEA president and vice president are elected every three years by delegates to the WEA Representative Assembly.

 President: Larry Delaney

-Before being elected as the WEA President, Delaney was the Council President in Fourth Corner and local president in Lakewood, where he started as a member of the bargaining team and later became a building rep. Delaney loves bargaining, and it opened his eyes about the value of the union.
+Before being elected WEA President, Delaney was the council president in WEA Fourth Corner and local president in Lakewood, where he started as a member of the bargaining team and later became a building rep. Delaney loves bargaining, and it opened his eyes to the collective power of the union.
 His local, Lakewood EA, was the first to walk out in the 2015 one-day rolling walkouts, and this remains one of his proudest accomplishments.

 Vice President: Janie White